Important Information About Birthing

 Due to the pandemic it has been necessary for us to make changes to policies to keep our patients and staff safe.
 Please note that these new guidelines are subject to change if necessary.

-- All pregnant patients planning to have their baby at CMC will be tested for COVID-19 during the end of pregnancy or when they arrive at The Mom’s Place.
+- All pregnant patients planning to have their baby at CMC will be tested for COVID-19 when they arrive at the Mom's Place. during the end of pregnancy or when they arrive at The Mom’s Place.
 Your prenatal care office will discuss this further with you and can answer your questions.
 We will not be testing your support person because we are not directly caring for them.

 - One support person is allowed to accompany you during your stay.

 - If you have a doula they are welcome to accompany you and your support person as long as they provide the staff with their doula certification/credentials.
 The doula will be screened for symptoms of illness.

 - No other visitors will be allowed during your stay.

 - If a support person has a fever, cough, shortness of breath, chills, body aches, loss of smell or taste, or was exposed to a COVID positive patient they will not be permitted on to The Mom’s Place.

 - Please enter the hospital through the main entrance.
 If you are arriving between 9 PM and 5:30 AM please enter through the Emergency Department.